 Co-Host, Writer, Manager

 @BelleTucker11 (Twitter & Instagram)

-Ms. Paris is a Senior Fellow at the Institute on Science for Global Policy.
-She is also a Ph.D.
-Candidate in Chemistry, NSF Graduate Research Fellow, and Energy and Climate Scholar at Princeton University, where her research involves the discovery and optimization of catalysts active in the electrochemical transformation of carbon dioxide to chemical feedstocks and fuels.
+Dr. Paris is a Senior Fellow at the Institute on Science for Global Policy.
+She is also the 2019-2020 IEEE-USA Science and Engineering Diplomacy Fellow at the U.S. Department of State.
+Previously, she was an NSF Graduate Research Fellow and Energy and Climate Scholar at Princeton University, where her research involved the discovery and optimization of catalysts active in the electrochemical transformation of carbon dioxide to chemical feedstocks and fuels.
 She has also worked on projects related to Chinese financing of coal-fired power plants in water-insecure regions and the future of U.S. nuclear energy in the face of climate change.

-Ms. Paris received her M.A. in Chemistry from Princeton University (2017) and B.S. degrees in Chemistry and Biology from Ursinus College (2015).
+Dr. Paris received her Ph.D. in Chemistry and Materials Science from Princeton University (2019), M.A. in Chemistry from Princeton University (2017), and B.S. degrees in Chemistry and Biology from Ursinus College (2015).

 Co-Host, Writer, Audio Producer